merakeen/gitmeup/README.md

 It analyses your working tree using `git diff --stat`, `git status`, and a filtered `git diff`, then produces atomically grouped `git add` and `git commit` commands with strict path-quoting rules.

-This improves commit hygiene in large or fast-moving repositories while reducing cognitive overhead.

 ## Features

 - Extracts: